zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-amazon.md

 There is a consonant raga, with craving, twune, unconscious, comforted The Brahman is inhabited by such self-esteem.
-Hemah destroyed the lust, Malice destroyed, destroyed the brains, destroyed the crusher and destroyed the transplanted hatred (In Great Niddeesi (9-3) 3 “Shanthi” is discriminated against 'devastated' Must.
+Hemah destroyed the lust, Malice destroyed, destroyed the brains, destroyed the crusher and destroyed the transplanted hatred (In Great Niddeesi (9-3) 3 "Shanthi" is discriminated against 'devastated' Must.
 In 1662) destroyed all the collectors of the letter, originally in Sinde, Shanthapa Sanasidunae, who was born and destroyed the cravings Anal saw, cravy-free is a certain lust that is an adda center